In a NutshellDue to the COVID-19 pandemic, Vermont has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 You have multiple options for filing and paying your Vermont state income tax.

-- You can e-file through commercial vendor software or an online tax-preparation and filing service like Credit Karma Tax®, which is entirely free.
+- You can e-file through commercial vendor software or an online tax-preparation and filing service.
 Other vendors and services may charge a fee based on your income, age or other factors, so be sure you understand possible charges before filing.

 - You may also download forms — including Vermont IN-111, Vermont’s equivalent of the federal 1040 — through the Vermont Department of Taxes website and mail a paper return.
 To mail your return with a payment, send it to Vermont Department of Taxes, P.O.
 Box 1779, Montpelier, Vermont 05601-1779.
 If you are due a refund or don’t owe any tax, mail your return to Vermont Department of Taxes, P.O.
 Box 1881, Montpelier, Vermont 05601-1881.